phil294/AHK_X11/README.md

 ## Usage

+There are different ways to use it.

+1. The Windows way: Running the program directly opens up the interactive installer.
+    - Once installed, all `.ahk` files are associated with AHK_X11, so you can simply double click them.
-Pass the script to execute as first parameter, e.g. `./ahk_x11 "path to your script.ahk"`.
-Once your script's auto-execute section has finished, you can also execute arbitrary single line commands in the console.
-When you don't want to pass a script, you can specify `--repl` instead (implicit `#Persistent`).
-If you want to pass your command from stdin instead of file, do it like this: `./ahk_x11 /dev/stdin <<< 'MsgBox'`.
+2. Command line: Pass the script to execute as first parameter, e.g. `./ahk_x11 "path to your script.ahk"`
+    - Once your script's auto-execute section has finished, you can also execute arbitrary single line commands in the console.
+Code blocks aren't supported yet in that situation.
+Those single lines each run in their separate threads, which is why variables like `%ErrorLevel%` will always be `0`.
+    - When you don't want to pass a script, you can specify `--repl` instead (implicit `#Persistent`).
+    - If you want to pass your command from stdin instead of file, do it like this: `./ahk_x11 /dev/stdin <<< 'MsgBox'`.

 <details>
 <summary>Here's a working demo script showing several of the commands so far implemented.</summary>